mohamedattia-attia/core-admin/README.md

 #### Troubleshooting

 If you see a 401 error when accessing /coreadmin it means you are running in a non-development environment and you have not set a role up.
 See "Role based security" above.

-### Community

-You can find in this section some links about community content (writing, code samples, etc...).
-Don't hesitate to make a PR to add your own.

-* [Add an admin CRUD web page to your ASP.NET Core web app in 5 minutes using EF Core Power Tools and CoreAdmin](https://erikej.github.io/efcore/aspnet/2022/01/25/efcore-admin-crud.html) (Blog post from ErikEJ)
-* [Sample project of a blog using ASP.net API with CoreAdmin (backend) and NextJS (frontend)](https://github.com/Brouilles/CoreAdmin_BlogSample) (Sample app with NextJS)

-### License

 LGPL licensed.
 Depends on the snazzy [NonFactors.Grid.Mvc6](https://github.com/NonFactors/AspNetCore.Grid) and Bootstrap, both of which are MIT licensed.